-Admission Requirements
+Teacher Education Departmental Admission Requirements

-Persons interested in pursuing a degree in teacher education must first be admitted to the TED, which requires completing an application from and satisfying criteria pertaining to GPA and completion of required courses.
+Persons interested in pursuing a degree in teacher education must first be admitted to the TED, which requires completing an application in the Teacher Education Department Student Advisement Office, Education Building Room 215, satisfying criteria pertaining to GPA, and completion of 30 credit hours required courses.
+These persons, upon declaring education as a major, are admitted to a pre-candidacy status.